jColeChanged/jColeChanged.github.io/jekyll/_posts/2012-06-21-eliza-is-only-a-chat-bot.md

 The programs he talks about start out seeming like magic, but because he is good at giving explanations the magic tricks quickly fade, replaced by explanation.
-This is very enjoyable.
 They seem baffling and astounding.
 Then you find out what is
 <a href="http://www.youtube.com/watch?v=2H81A3bU68k">really going on</a> and
 it might still be cool, but its a different kind of cool.
 Once you know the trick behind it, the entire program is seen in a new light.